Robinhood Markets Inc. (NASDAQ:HOOD) stock: Is this a flash in the pan today?

 Sponsored

-Further, it is important to consider HOOD stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 6.48.HOOD’s price to book ratio for the most recent quarter was 1.27, resulting in an 1.45 price to cash per share for the period.
+It is also essential to consider HOOD stock ratios like the price-to-sales ratio, which is 7.42 for the last year.HOOD’s price to book ratio for the most recent quarter was 1.46, resulting in an 1.66 price to cash per share for the period.

 How does Robinhood Markets Inc. (HOOD) stock rate among analysts?
 Buy, sell, or hold?